top of page

 A historic village

-A historic site born from the passion of un couple of collectors
+A historic site born from the passion of a couple of collectors

 The history of the Canadiana Village

-"Canadiana" is the story relived in a few hours of what made daily life at the beginning of the century.
-It is also the result of more than twenty-five years of patient recovery carried out by a couple of lovers of Canadian heritage.
+"Canadiana" is the story, brought to life in just a few hours, of what constituted daily life at the beginning of the century.
+It is also the result of more than twenty-five years of patient restoration work carried out by a couple passionate about Canadian heritage.

-It all started in 1950, when Mr and Mrs Earle and Nora Moore bought a 140-acre site located in Rawdon.
-At that time, the site only included a farm house (Farm House, 1867) that belonged to one of the pioneers of Rawdon, Mr George Copping.
-In order to furnish the house in an antique style, the Moores began to attend auctions and then discovered a passion for antiques.
-In addition, the latter noticed that a maddening quantity of historical pieces was heading for the United States and the Moores then began to "save from export" the testimonies of our know-how and our history.
-Quickly, the space runs out to store furniture and objects, and the opportunity to buy a first historic building arises.
-Afterwards, whenever they hear that a historic building is about to be demolished, the Moores try to get it for the best price.
+It all began in 1950 when Mr. and Mrs. Earle and Nora Moore purchased a 140-acre property in Rawdon.
+At that time, the property consisted solely of a farmhouse (built in 1867) that had belonged to one of Rawdon's pioneers, Mr. George Copping.
+To furnish the house in an antique style, the Moores began attending auctions and discovered a passion for antiques.
+They also noticed a staggering number of historical pieces being shipped to the United States, and the Moores began "saving these artifacts of our craftsmanship and history from export."
+Soon, they ran out of space to store the furniture and objects, and the opportunity to purchase their first historic building arose.
+Subsequently, whenever they learned that a historic building was about to be demolished, the Moores tried to acquire it at the best possible price.

-A private collection that has become a village-museum
+A private collection that has become a museum village

-Gradually, donors and history buffs came to visit the site, and the word spread, and thus the Canadiana village-museum was born.
-Considered a major attraction in Quebec in the 1980s, the site was open to the public until 1996 with nearly 30,000 visitors.
+Gradually, donors and history enthusiasts began visiting the site, and word spread, thus the Canadiana museum village was born.
+Considered a major attraction in Quebec in the 1980s, the site was open to the public until 1996, welcoming nearly 30,000 visitors.

 A film studio for over 25 years